CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 #### Body

 A character’s health is determined by the amount of Body the character has.
-All characters start with 5 Body and may purchase additional based on their General Skill Category and Lineage Skill Categories.
+All characters start with 5 Body and may purchase additional based on their [General Skill Category]({{< ref "/rules/skill_categories/#general-skill-category" >}}) and [Lineage Skill Categories]({{< ref "/rules/lineage_skill_categories" >}}).
 Also, a character’s costume may add an additional 10 Body based on its rating.

-Costuming grants a character a maximum of 10 body that is entirely in period.
+Costuming that is entirely in period grants a character a maximum of 10 body .
 They will reduce a costume value to 5 for minimal visible anachronistic items, such as logos, cargo pants, sweatpants, modern technology, and brightly colored or clearly modern footwear.
 A marshal will grant 0 for costumes that are blatantly anachronistic.
 This is reserved for players that put forth little effort to cover or alter their regular attire such as wearing jeans and a t-shirt with a tabard.
 A player exhibiting poor costuming on multiple occasions may be asked to leave for detracting from the game for other players but will be warned.

 #### Armor

 A character may wear armor, which protects their body from harm.
-To use armor, the character must purchase the ability to wear armor from the general skill category or some lineage skill categories.
-A character may only use as much Armor as purchased through skills, though they may always wear armor that is worth more points than this.
+To use armor, the character must purchase the ability to wear armor from the [general skill category]({{< ref "/rules/skill_categories/#general-skill-category" >}}) or some [lineage skill categories]({{< ref "/rules/lineage_skill_categories" >}}).
+A character may only use as much Armor as purchased through [skills]({{< ref "/rules/skills" >}}), though they may always wear armor that is worth more points than this.
 Armor is important in building immersion in our imaginary world.
 These props grant characters armor points after they have received a rating from a marshal prior to game start.
 New players should email pictures of their armor to staff prior to attending an event.

 Armor grants a character a maximum of 40 armor points.
 There may be skills, spells, and items that grant armor exceeding these amounts.
 This is allowable within the system and will be judged appropriately by the staff during check in and throughout the course of events.
 A character gains 5 armor by covering most of a body area with armor made of/appearing as in period materials.
 A marshal may decide that the armor appears too modern or harms immersion and reduce this total to 2 for the body area.
 Body areas are